Ryan Guzman: Career

 Guzman's first main role in a television series was the NBC's superhero drama Heroes Reborn, as a continuation of Heroes.
 He starred as Carlos Gutierrez, a war hero who lives in Los Angeles with his brother Oscar and nephew José.
-In 2018 he joined the second season of 9-1-1 as a main cast member, playing LAFD firefighter Edmundo "Eddie" Diaz.
+In 2018, he joined the second season of 9-1-1 as a main cast member, playing LAFD firefighter Edmundo "Eddie" Diaz.

+In late 2024, Ryan Guzman appeared on the digital cover of Xmag UK, coinciding with coverage of his action film Midnight and boosting his visibility in European fashion media.
+Around the same time, he graced the cover of DA MAN magazine in Indonesia, in a fashion‑editorial spread that highlighted his modeling roots and growing style credibility.
+These appearances reflect his evolution from early brand shoots for labels such as Affliction and Reebok into editorial-led fashion representation, cementing his cross‑industry appeal during 2024 and 2025.

 Personal life

-Guzman and his fiancée, Brazilian actress Chrysti Ane, welcomed their first child, a son on January 24, 2019.
-The couple named their son Mateo Lopes, Guzman explained in an interview with Entertainment Tonight prior to the birth, "My mom ran a daycare for most of my life and one of the kids she watched after was named Mateo, He was one of the sweetest kids.
-As soon as I found out I was having a son, I pictured this little kid."
-They welcomed their second child, a daughter named Genevieve Valentina on January 7, 2021.
+Guzman met Brazilian actress Chrysti Ane in 2017.
+The couple has two children.
+In 2023, Guzman and Ane ended their relationship.